joshur19/bookshelfapp/README.md

 # 📚 BookshelfApp

-A sleek and simple iOS application for book lovers to manage their personal library, track reading progress, and connect with friends.
+A sleek and simple iOS application for book lovers to manage your personal library, track reading progress, and connect with friends.

 ## ✨ Features at a Glance

-- **📚 Personal Bookshelf**: Add, organize, and manage your book collection
+- **📚 Personal Bookshelf**: Add, organize, and manage your physical book collection
-- **🔍 Book Search**: Add books to your collection by scanning barcodes
+- **🔍 Book Search**: Add books to your digital collection by scanning book barcodes
 - **👥 Social Features**: Connect with friends and explore their bookshelves
 - **📖 Reading Tracker**: Track books you're currently reading
 - **📱 Lending System**: Keep track of books you've lent to friends